kle1999/Calendar-Survey/README.txt

 Requirement for installing the TLFB:
 ===================================

-The requirment for installing the TLFB is simple and can be done by any one with basics knowledges of Window Server.
+The requirment for installing the TLFB is simple and can be done by any one with basic knowledges of Window Server.
 Depending on your institution, we suggest that you install the Web application server on a separate Window Server box while the database is on a separate box.

 The web server is preferably a Window server with Internet Information Services (IIS) installed.
 This box will need to be able to communite with a MS SQL server box using port 1433.